 Brands, Broken Promises, and Bybit Ruza’s Betrayal - The Price of Viral Fame

-written By: Oudney Patsika, the Chief Editor at Sona Headlines & Marketing Officer at Sona Solar Zimbabwe
+Written By: Oudney Patsika, the Chief Editor at Sona Headlines & Marketing Officer at Sona Solar Zimbabwe

 The story of Bybit Ruza, which began with a viral video of dignified resistance, has unraveled into a tragic case study of multi-layered failure.
 Her sudden rise and fall expose the vulnerabilities of poverty, the predatory nature of social media, corporate clout-chasing, and the patriarchal structures that failed to protect her.
 Yet behind the viral clips lies a deeper story—one of trauma, societal pressure, and the desperate need for compassion over condemnation.